 - Visit our web page describing how the NIHR supports the delivery of complex and innovative trials.

 - Detailed information on the STAMPEDE trial design is available of the STAMPEDE Study website.

-- Listen to episode 7 of our Complex and Innovative Trials podcast series on SoundCloud in which Professor Matt Sydes talks about the importance of communicating trial results to the study participants and considers how that process should work when a trial has multiple arms and answers multiple research questions.
+- Listen to our podcast 'The complexities of communicating results to #ComplexInnovativeDesign trial participants' in which Professor Matt Sydes considers how the process should work when a trial has multiple arms and answers multiple research questions.

 - A number of videos about the STAMPEDE Trial are available on the MRC CTU website.